kldevsy/Chaossite/replit.md

 - **June 23, 2025**: Fixed header layout overflow - reduced button sizes and spacing to prevent elements from going off-screen
 - **June 23, 2025**: Added "Meu Perfil" option to mobile navigation menu for easy access to user profile page
 - **June 24, 2025**: Created Glitch.com deployment configuration with simplified server and package.json for compatibility
+- **June 24, 2025**: Fixed Glitch.com import errors and "null: command not found" by removing ES6 modules and using CommonJS

 ## User Preferences